mkcod/azure_ai_vision_sdk/README.md

 You can provision Azure AI Vision as a single-service resource, or you can use the Azure AI Vision API in a multi-service Azure AI Services resource.

+### Get started with the Python Code

+1. To install the Python libraries:
+>`pip install -r requirements.txt`

+2. To run the Python script:
+>`python image_analysis.py`

+If you find the repository helpful, please give it a star!

+Thank you, happy coding!